 Click here to read about Stratton’s and all other exits from Maiden!

 It could be argued that the song selection is more impressive on the debut album, but there is no denying that the quintessential Iron Maiden sound came into being with Killers.
 The fat low-end, the hard-hitting drums, the powerful guitars, and the deliciously judged vocal performances.
 All of this would become hallmarks of 1980s Iron Maiden records, and it’s very much down to Martin Birch’s skills as producer and engineer.
 Just compare Killers to Sabbath’s Heaven And Hell, and it’s obvious who is in charge.
 They both sound like Martin Birch records.

 “I’d never worked with a producer who was so totally involved in the whole process.
 He was a good laugh, but when we were working, he cracked the whip.”

-Indeed, Birch’s studio discipline soon saw him christened “the headmaster”, and credited as “produced, engineered and bullied by…” The already tight band were forced to knuckle down and become “even tighter”, according to Smith.
+Indeed, Birch’s studio discipline soon saw him christened the headmaster, and credited as produced, engineered and bullied by Martin Birch.
+The already tight band were forced to knuckle down and become “even tighter”, according to Smith.

 “I was lucky enough to be in the position where I could make that decision.”

 Martin Birch helped give birth to the classic Maiden sound with his work on Killers, and the course for the band’s incredible 1980s era was suddenly clearer.
-Ironically, the sonic triumph of Killers was also met with their first critical backlash.
+But, ironically, the sonic triumph of Killers was also met with their first critical backlash.